 A Look at Schwab Target-Date Funds

-Schwab has applied that same focus on the client to its suite of low-cost mutual funds managed in house by Charles Schwab Investment Management.
-And Schwab target-date funds are an integral part of that offering.
+Schwab has applied that same focus on the client to its suite of low-cost mutual funds and ETFs, which have amassed an impressive $1 trillion-plus in assets under management (AUM).
+And Schwab target-date funds are an integral part of those offerings.

 Schwab Target Funds